 Perinatal Support Washington has been operating in WA state since 1987, and is one of the oldest Perinatal Mood and Anxiety Disorder support chapters in the nation.
 Our support groups have been serving women since 1988, and we have been operating a toll-free telephone support line (“warm line”) since 1991.
 We provide support to WA families state-wide, and are active with other community leaders, organizations, and law-makers to facilitate support for families affected by Perinatal Mood and Anxiety Disorders.
 We do all of this with the help of our dedicated staff, board members and dozens of volunteers.
 Read more about us below!

-Mia Edidin, LICSW, Director
+Mia Edidin, LICSW, Clinical Director

 Mia is Licensed Independent Clinical Social Worker in Seattle and has worked with families for more than 15 years.
 Mia works primarily with women and young children, specializing in pregnancy and postpartum emotional adjustment, attachment, and relationship difficulties.